 A rigorous mechatronics design methodology was applied consistently throughout the NASS development lifecycle [31], [32].
-Although the mechatronics approach itself is not new, its comprehensive application here, from initial concept evaluation using simplified models to detailed design optimization and experimental validation informed by increasingly sophisticated models, potentially offers useful insights to the existing literature.
+Although the mechatronics approach itself is not new, its comprehensive application here, from initial concept evaluation using simplified models to detailed design optimization and experimental validation informed by increasingly sophisticated models, is noteworthy.
+Dynamical models were employed at every stage: for initial concept selection, detailed component optimization, understanding experimental observations, and optimizing control strategies.
 This thesis documents this process chronologically, illustrating how models of varying complexity can be effectively utilized at different project phases and how design decisions were systematically based on quantitative model predictions and analyses.
-While the resulting system is highly specific, the documented effectiveness of this design approach may contribute to the broader adoption of mechatronics methodologies in the design of future synchrotron instrumentation.
+While the resulting system is highly specific, the documented effectiveness of this integrated design approach may contribute to the broader adoption of mechatronics methodologies in the design of future synchrotron instrumentation.